 This is a rolling list of TV shows that are in production in Atlanta, recently wrapped production or will be production soon.
 I update it on a regular basis.
 If you see anything out of date, email me at firstname.lastname@example.org.

-The count of active or upcoming TV productions in metro Atlanta is about 88 as of October 2, 2018, including three TV movies.
+The count of active or upcoming TV productions in metro Atlanta is about 98 as of January 18, 2019, including TV or streaming movies but not counting potential theatrical releases.
 In 2011, when I began tracking productions, the number was 25.

 Recommended for you